-The cathedral in the center of the town, Svetitskhoveli (pronounced *???*… don’t ask questions), circa 300 CE-ish, is grand and awe inspiring, and filled with plenty of beautiful icons to be kissed, and loads of dead people and their tombstones to be carefully skirted–or stomped upon, for the more antagonistic souls.
+The cathedral in the center of town, Svetitskhoveli (pronounced *???*… don’t ask questions), circa 300 CE-ish, is grand, awe-inspiring, and filled with plenty of beautiful icons to be kissed.
+There are also loads of tombstones to be carefully skirted–or stomped upon, for the more antagonistic souls.

 People claim that the cathedral is built upon the burial ground of *THE* robe of Christ.
 Which robe, I do not know.
 The explanation further states that a Georgian Jew bought the robe off of a Roman soldier, then brought it back to Georgia.
 Methinks the Roman was likely laughing all the way to the bank, but for the Georgians’ sakes, I hope his souvenir was worth as much as he paid for it.

 There is also a pillar inside the cathedral made of a cedar tree, that is said to have cured diseases and healed blindness when touched.

 The monastery is, to put it frankly, in a freaking epic location, and provides an excellent vantage point of Mtskheta and the river around the town, Aragvi.
 It’s a bit smaller and younger than the cathedral in town, being built around 500 CE.
 From what we could see when not being assaulted by the 38291309 different wedding parties that were swarming the place while we were there–clearly it is The Place to Be for people looking to tie the knot–it was just as incredible.

 There are several other historical sites scattered around the city.
 These include the 3rd-century BC fortress of Armaztsikhe, the 11th-century Samtavro Monastery, and, when the water is low, an old Roman bridge crossing the river.

 How to get to Mtskheta from Tbilisi on a budget